computationalprivacy/bandicoot/docs/reference/bandicoot.spatial.rst

 .. note::

-	Many of the functions in the :module:`~bandicoot.spatial` use spatial binning; for every half-hour, interactions are binned.
+	The functions in the :module:`~bandicoot.spatial` use spatial binning; for every half-hour, interactions are binned.
 	The most common location for the binned records is used as the user's location for that half-hour.